gowdaganesh005/RSS-Aggrerator/main_docs.md

         Addr is another field of the http.Server struct, and it specifies the network address the server should listen on.
 It's typically in the form host:port.

         ":" + portString constructs the full network address by concatenating a colon (:) and the portString retrieved from the environment variables.
 For example, if the port is "8080," the address becomes ":8080," indicating that the server should listen on port 8080.

+[Database]

+[2(1)] [Goose] -  Goose is a popular tool for DB migrations in Go.
+It simplifies the process of creating and managing database schema changes by providing a structured way to define migration scripts.
+In Goose, DB migrations are a process of updating the database schema by creating new tables, modifying existing ones, or dropping them.
+Migrations are necessary because they help ensure that the database schema is consistent with the application's codebase, and they provide a way to track changes made to the database structure over time.

+[2(1)] [2(2)]  The `up` migration creates new tables or modifies existing ones in the database, while the `down` migration reverses those changes, restoring the database to a previous state.
+Keeping both `up` and `down` migrations is necessary because it allows for easy rollback of changes in case something goes wrong during deployment or if the application's requirements change.